A Unifying Perspective on Non-Stationary Kernels for Deeper Gaussian Processes: Theoretical Motivation for Our Non-Stationarity Measure

-When the model is misspecified, there exists a set of parameter values, often referred to as \textquotedbl pseudo-true\textquotedbl{} parameters, that minimize the KL divergence between the model and the true data-generating models.
-The MLE parameters under misspecification will converge to these pseudo-true parameters rather than the true parameters (since the true generating model isn't in the considered model class) \cite{grunwald2017inconsistency,kleijn2006misspecification}.
-The MLE parameters can still be asymptotically normal (by Bernstein von-Mises Theorem \cite{kleijn2012bernstein,schervish2012theory}), but the limiting distribution is centered around the pseudo-true parameters and has a different variance-covariance structure than inverse Fisher information matrix $I((\sigma_s,l)^{*})^{-1}$ in the correctly specified case \cite{schervish2012theory}.
-Due to misspecification, the MLE parameters can exhibit bias even as the sample size grows.
-This bias is a result of the model's inability to capture certain aspects of the true generating model.
-Our model class $\mathcal{M}$ is the GPR with stationary kernels parameterized by kernel parameters $(\sigma_s,l)$ as in \eqref{eq:expK} and \eqref{eq:rbfK}, by looking into the the behavior of MLE parameters of stationary kernels we can quantify how far it is from the ``stationarity'', which is the rationale of our technique.
+We can discover that subsampling when both $p$ and $q$ are from a GP, will only affect this quantity at $O(1/\sqrt{n})$ by convergence rates of sample means and variances, while if $q$ is not a stationary GP model the magnitude could be large.
+We have to point out that this observation --- that the KL-divergence becomes sensitive to subsampling when the data-generating mechanism and the model do not belong to the same family --- is empirical.
+However, it motivates our algorithm and works well in practice.
+Although the MLE kernel parameters $(\sigma_{s},l)^{*}$ under misspecification will converge to the pseudo-true parameters rather than the true parameters \cite{grunwald2017inconsistency,kleijn2006misspecification}, these pseudo-true parameters are sensitive to subsampling.
+This creates a much more scattered $(\sigma_{s},l)$-plot without specific concentration pattern.
+By looking into the behavior of MLE parameters of stationary kernels we can quantify how far it is from the ``stationarity'', which is the rationale of our technique.
 As aforementioned, a stationary kernel will assume that the pairwise covariance does not depend on the location in space, but only on the distance of the input points.
 This leads us (and others) to deduce that non-stationarity will manifest itself by varying hyperparameters of a stationary kernel --- one isotropic length scale and a constant signal variance --- when they are trained on localized subsets of the data.
+In our visualization $(\sigma_{s},l)$-plot, we can observe whether the length scale $l$ or variance parameter $\sigma_{s}$ is the source of non-stationarity.